rg-wood/salt-lion/README.md

 you become [broken](#broken).

 Distribute 14 points across your attributes.
-You can assign no less than 2 and no more than 5 points to any attribute.
+You can assign no less than 2 and no more than 4 points to any attribute.

 - **STRENGTH:** Raw muscle power and brawn.

 - **AGILITY:** Body control, speed, and motor skills.

 - **WITS:** Sensory perception, intelligence, and sanity.

 - **EMPATHY:** Personal charisma and ability to manipulate others.

+#### Descriptions of attribute ranks

 | ATTRIBUTE | DESCRIPTION   |
 | --------- | ------------- |